ipaleka/arrangeit/docs/index.rst

 arrangeit v0.3alpha documentation
 =================================

-**arrangeit** is a cross-platform desktop utility helping you place your desktop's open windows.
+**arrangeit** is a cross-platform desktop utility that helps you placing your desktop's open windows.
 It is a utility mostly based on the mouse movements, with some keyboard shortcuts as helpers.

 It should be possible to run **arrangeit v0.3alpha** under X Windows in GNU/Linux (Wayland is not supported.
 Yet...) and under MS Windows.